A climate action evanston program

 Long-term solutions

-• Ceramic pen and a ruler: mark lines or make your own design.
+• Ceramic pen (white) and a ruler: mark lines or make your own design.

-• Tempera paint: your child can make their own design.
+• Paint pen: your child can make their own design.

 • Window films with dots, stripes or other designs.